Your startup is taking off fast! Congratulations!

 Subsequently, more customers will come with more competing demands.
 Additionally, more teams means more complexity, more dependencies and likely more confusion and chaos.

 As a Startup PM, you already wear many hats.
-How do you effectively manage scaling?
+How do you effectively manage to scale?

 First, take a deep breath and look around – your roadmap probably looks like this – many things in flight and many people and teams coordinating at high speed.

 In many ways, running a product organization is quite similar to running an airport.
 Each feature is like a flight.
 To support multiple flights coming in and out of the airport, we need to first build a scalable air traffic management framework.
 It should also consist of tools and methods around communication protocol, visibility of flight info, takeoff and landing coordination between flights, and coordination with ground transportation, suppliers and maintenance crew, etc.

 To bring this analogy home – to support a fast scaling startup, what PM skills do you need?